 Keep track of the snacks you’re giving your hammy every week.
 If you’re giving cashews every week then you shouldn’t also be giving other nuts regularly.
 Ideally, you should be providing different whole food treats to your hammy instead of the same thing every week.
 This, combined with a complete commercial diet, will ensure your hamster’s nutritional needs are being met.

 Introduce any new food slowly to your hamster.
 It’s best to not give chopped cashews to your hamster though because they may pose a choking hazard.
-One way to help control how much cashew your hamster eats at a time, you can provide a whole cashew and let your hammy take a bite or two before taking the cashew away.
+One way to help control how much cashew your hamster eats at a time is to provide a whole cashew and let your hammy take a bite or two before taking the cashew away.
 Over time you can let your hammy eat a little more of the cashew while you monitor for any effects from the cashew.

 Some hamsters may not like cashews and others may be hesitant to try new food like a cashew.
 Maybe your hammy is the type to grab any new food and eat it with gusto!
 No matter how your hamster responds to the offer of a cashew, keep moderation in mind.
 Feeding too much high-fat, high-calorie food like cashews can create health problems in your little friend, shortening their lifespan.